slok/ladder/README.md

 Some examples that Ladder can do at this moment:

 * Get number of messages in a [SQS queue](https://aws.amazon.com/sqs/), apply a constant factor to this input, then use this quantity to upscale or downscale the [EC2 machines](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Instances.html) of an [AWS AutoscalingGroup](http://docs.aws.amazon.com/autoscaling/latest/userguide/AutoScalingGroup.html)
-* Get the latency of a service from a [Prometheus](https://prometheus.io/) metric, is this latency is greater than 800ms, add one more instance to the actual number of instances of that service running on [ECS](https://aws.amazon.com/ecs/), if is less than 200ms remove one instance to the running ones instead.
+* Get the latency of a service from a [Prometheus](https://prometheus.io/) metric, if this latency is greater than 800ms, add one more instance to the actual number of instances of that service running on [ECS](https://aws.amazon.com/ecs/), if is less than 200ms remove one instance to the running ones instead.

 We want to add more blocks to the ones that Ladder provides by default (ECS & EC2 ASG), for example: